fhumbertodf/dicionario/Textos01.md

 >*I live in a house.
 My house is small.
 My house has two bedrooms.
-My Mom and Dad sleep in one bedroom.
+My mom and dad sleep in one bedroom.
 My sister and I share the other bedroom.
 My house has a kitchen.
-My Mom and Dad cook dinner there every night.
+My mom and dad cook dinner there every night.
 My house has a living room.
 My family watches television there every night.
 My house has a big bathroom.
 My house has a lot of closets.
 My house has a basement.
-My Dad has a workshop in the basement.
+My dad has a workshop in the basement.
-My Dad makes wood furniture.
+My dad makes wood furniture.
 My house does not have a second floor.
 My house has a garage.
 My house has a big backyard.